PE

 Years 10 & 11

-In Year 10, Key Stage 4 pupils have the option to study Pearson GCSE PE or OCR Cambridge National Level 2 Sport Science, alongside core PE.
-Throughout Key Stage 4 pupils are encouraged to take ownership of their future by exploring and researching careers in sport that they are interested in so that they specifically know what they need to achieve to fulfil their ambition.
-This independence prepares pupils for Post-16 education through the BTEC Level 3 Sport Vocational Qualifications.
+In Year 10, Key Stage 4 pupils have the option to study AQA GCSE PE or NCFE Level 2 Sports Coaching, alongside core PE.
 Every pupil in Key Stage 4 will further experience a diverse curriculum with great ownership to further embed prior learning and develop skills learned in Key Stage 3.
-The priority is to nurture pupils enjoyment of sport by encouraging inclusive and competitive participation outside of school whilst also preparing pupils for life with the knowledge to look after their mental and physical health.
-Pupils may also opt to study the DofE awards and the Level 2 Sports Leaders qualifications, where they seek to develop their leadership, organisation and teamwork skills.
+The priority is to nurture pupils enjoyment of sport by encouraging inclusive participation within these lessons during school and extra-curricular whilst also preparing pupils with the skills to lead a healthy lifestyle.

 Careers & Future Study